Promoting uniformity of urban design and construction across Iowa.

 WHAT'S NEW?

-2023 Edition Revisions are Posted!
+2025 Edition Revisions

-The 2023 editions of the SUDAS manuals are posted.
+The 2025 editions of the SUDAS manuals are posted.
 Remember, we do not print and mail revision packets.
 Electronic versions of the revision packets can be found under Design Manual -> Latest Design Revisions or Specifications Manual -> Latest Specifications Revisions.

 Iowa DNR Review

-The Iowa DNR Water Supply Engineering Section conducted a review of the 2023 Edition of SUDAS Specifications Divisions 3 and 5.
-In a letter addressed to SUDAS staff, Iowa DNR stated “at the current time, they are in accordance with the design standards of this Department and will be filed accordingly.”
+The Iowa DNR Water Supply Engineering Section conducted a review of the 2025 Edition of SUDAS Specifications Divisions 3 and 5.
+In a letter addressed to SUDAS staff, Iowa DNR stated “at the current time, they are largely in accordance with the design standards of this Department and will be filed accordingly.”
 Click here for a copy of the letter.

 Modifying the SUDAS Manuals